 The UU UNO Envoy program is an opportunity for UUCRT members and friends ages 14 and up to get involved with the UN and serve as a bridge between the UN and the congregation.
-The 2017-2018 UUCRT envoy is Jamie Capach.
-The position of Youth Envoy is currently vacant.
-Contact the minister to apply.
+The position of Envoy and Youth Envoy is currently vacant.

 The UUCRT played a leading role in the 2017 UU UNO Inter-generational Spring Seminar, with our minister as the featured presenter and our lay commissioned minister as the chaplain.
 The theme was “Interfaith Action to Disarm our Planet” and the participants created a statement you can read here.

 Every Year the UUCRT honors the UN International Day of Peace .

 The International Day of Peace (“Peace Day”) provides an opportunity for individuals, organizations and nations to create practical acts of peace on a shared date.
 In 2002 the UN General Assembly officially declared September 21 as the permanent date for the International Day of Peace.

 By creating the International Day of Peace, the UN devoted itself to worldwide peace and encouraged all of mankind to work in cooperation for this goal.
 During the discussion of the UN Resolution that established the International Day of Peace, it was suggested that: